carneybill/carneybill.github.io/content/blog/project-management.md

 - **Costly for Small Teams**: While it excels for enterprises, smaller teams may find it overkill.

 ### Ideal For:
-Marketing teams within large organizations that need enterprise-level reporting, scalability, and agile workflow support.
+Marketing teams within large organizations that need enterprise-level reporting, where emgineering has already purchased licenses.

 ---

-## Excel: The Old Faithful
+## Excel: The Old Faithful or Google Sheets

-Yes, we’re throwing **Excel** into the ring.
-It may not be shiny or sophisticated, but it’s a tried-and-true tool for those who want simplicity and cost savings.
+Yes, we’re throwing **spreadsheets** into the ring.
+They may not be shiny or sophisticated, but it’s a tried-and-true tool for those who want simplicity and cost savings.

 ### Why Marketers Love It:
 - **Universally Known**: Everyone on your team has probably used Excel before—no learning curve needed.